In Afghanistan, a country in south-central Asia, there is usually an

 ---|

-Precipitation in Kabul, fairly low, amounts to 300 mm (12 in) per year.
+Precipitation in Kabul is quite scarce and amounts to 300 mm (12 in) per year.
 The rainiest season is spring.
-In summer, it almost never rains.
-Here is the average precipitation.
+In summer it almost never rains.
+Here is the average rainfall.

 Kabul - Average precipitationMonth | Millimeters | Inches | Days |